 Poultry farming is one of the best businesses to start for a new entrepreneur with small investment capital.

-It has many risk free factors like low investment, confined maintenance, low-cost labor requirement (non-technical), ability to enlarge progressively, long term demand, etc.
+It has many risk-free factors like low investment, confined maintenance, low-cost labor requirement (non-technical), ability to enlarge progressively, long-term demand, etc.

 It is also a good firm to provide jobs related to agriculture.

 More than 50 billion chicks are raised annually.
 Chicks raised for eggs are called layers.
 While those raised for meat are called broilers.

 According to the world watch institute, 74% of the world’s poultry meat, & 68% of eggs are produced in ways that are described as intensity one alternative to intensive poultry farming is free-range farming (fed outdoors).

 The meatiest parts of a bird are the flight muscles on its chest, and the thigh respectively.